 - Go to the U.S. Embassy Austria’s website page for Notarials, click on “Schedule an Appointment, ” and make an appointment for “Notarial and other services.”
-There is no fee for this first interview.
+No fee is collected at this first interview.

-- On the day of your appointment, please bring all ORIGINAL documents below, including:
+- On the day of your appointment, please bring::

-- Your most recent U.S. passport card (if applicable),
+- ORIGINAL most recent U.S. passport card (if applicable),

-- Valid Austrian or other second nationality passport.
-If you do not have a valid Austrian passport please bring original evidence of your other (non-U.S.) citizenship, or grant of Austrian citizenship (Zusicherungsbescheid)
+- If you do not have a valid Austrian passport, please bring original evidence of your other (non-U.S.) citizenship, or grant of Austrian citizenship (Zusicherungsbescheid)

-- Evidence of name changes, if applicable (such as marriage certificates or official name change document).
+- ORIGINAL proof of any name changes, if applicable (such as marriage certificates or official, court order, divorce decree, etc.), if applicable.